titzer/RiffHound/beatmapper/format-spec.md

 ### Beatmap File Format
 The format of a beatmap file consists of beat events one per line as a timeseries file, where times are always in seconds.
-Beats are events that have the names "B" or "Bx<N>" where <N> is a positive decimal integer up to 10000.
+Beats are events that have the names "B", "BM", "Bx<N>", or "BMx<N>, where <N> is a positive decimal integer up to 10000.
 A "B" indicates a singular beat at the start time (ignoring the end time), and "BxN" indicates N beats, with the first starting at the start time, and the last at the end time, and the intervening beats evenly spaced between (i.e. interpolated).
+A beat labeled "BM" indicates a beat which starts a measure, which is used by some tools and can be used to compute a local time signature.
 Beats are numbered in increasing order starting from 1.

 #### Beatmap File Examples